BlaD3r035/Police-Database-mongodb/README.md

 3. **schemas**:
    add and modify the schemas and set yours, you can add and modify all funcionality in the db to add or remove information

+4. **ajust bot / page / general db**:
+   if you want to use your information you need to set a bot or other page where you can save ids, vehicles etc, that bc the page just save records and tickets.

 5. **Run the server**:
    ```bash
    npm start